Briggs swings title race towards Bears

 After resuming on 283-4, needing 67 off 14 overs to reach 350 and that fourth batting point, Craig Overton took 5-88 as the Bears lost five wickets for just 25 runs.

-But last pair Briggs, who hit 53 not out off 31 balls, and Craig Miles put on a crucial 45 for the 10th wicket.
+But last pair Briggs, who finished unbeaten with 53 not out off 31 balls, and Craig Miles put on a crucial 45 for the 10th wicket.

-Somerset then overcame their recent batting failures to resist stubbornly.
+Somerset then overcame their recent string of batting failures to resist stubbornly.

-Having been bowled out for first-innings totals of 107, 134 and 90 since the Championship restart, Azhar Ali (60), Tom Lammonby (59) and Steven Davies (48 not out) all made important runs.
+Having been bowled out for first-innings totals of 107, 134 and 90 since the Championship restart, Azhar Ali (60), Tom Lammonby (59) and Steven Davies (48 not out) have so far all made important runs.

+And former Worcestershire keeper Davies has so far put on 52 for the sixth wicket with Somerset's Twenty20 skipper Lewis Gregory, keen to make amends for their failure in the final here on Saturday night.

+But, on top of his batting heroics, Briggs, who had been presented with his county cap by England supremo Ashley Giles before play began, has already taken two wickets - and he may yet have another key morning-session role to play.